White Dove Cottage

 Our aim is simple - to provide you with immaculate farm cottage accommodation so that you have a wonderful time you will always remember.

 Presented to an extremely high standard with excellent views, romantic Dovecote Cottage offers one double bedroom on the ground floor, together with contemporary bathroom with separate shower.
 Dovecote Cottage is simply and stylishly decorated, with designer fabrics and comfortable seating.
+White Dove Cottage has its own spring water supply - excellent to drink and makes a delicious cup of tea !!

 SHORT BREAKS - Please contact us for prices - thank you.